aprilwebster/hope_advocacy/grants/investing_in_canada.md

    - Improved access to and/or increased quality of cultural, recreational and/or community infrastructure for Canadians, including Indigenous peoples and vulnerable populations.
+   - be for the construction, renewal, rehabilitation or material enhancement of infrastructure, excluding normal maintenance or operation

+#### Project Size
+- An average grant request of $2.07M; and
+- One single largest grant of $7.4M.

+#### Eligible Costs
+- this is a subset
+- the capital costs of constructing or renovating a tangible asset, as defined and determined according to generally accepted accounting principles in Canada;
+- all planning (including plans and specifications), assessment and design costs specified in the agreement such as the costs of environmental planning, surveying, engineering, architectural supervision, testing